Can Felons Vote in Illinois?

 Voting While Detained in County Jail

-A 2019 law allows eligible voters in county jail to vote by mail.
+Voting is a cherished American right.
+A 2019 law allows eligible Illinois voters in county jail to vote by mail.
 It also requires election authorities to set up temporary polling places in county jails.
-This law (SB 2090) only applies to counties with over three million people.
+This law (SB 2090) applies to counties with over three million people.